PitPik/Schnauzer/README.md

     inverse: ƒ noop(), // only on block helpers; same as with Handlebars
     utils: { // some extra in Schnauzer implementation
       escapeExpression: ƒ(), // like Handlebars.escapeExpression
-      SafeString: ƒ(), // like SafeString.escapeExpression
+      SafeString: ƒ(), // like Handlebars.SafeString
       keys: ƒ(), // like window.Object.keys()
       extend: ƒ(newObject, hostObject), // like Handlebars.Utils.extend
       concat: ƒ(newArray, hostArray), // Concats 2 arrays